JoineryHQ/com.joineryhq.stepw/DEVELOPER_NOTES.md

 assuring that only valid query parameters are used in URLs that will load pages in such contexts; where invalid parameters are given, the user should be redirected away from the afform page -- typically to via a thrown CRM_Stepw_Exception.

+## Consistent naming of sequential terminology:
+In PHP/JS names (variables, methods, etc.), this codebase aims for consistent use of the following terms:

+- previous: the item before the given item.
+- subsequent: the item after the given item.
+- first: first item in the set
+- last: last item in the set.
+- final: not used except in special cases.

+Inconsistent use of these and other terms (such as 'next', which is not used) can lead to confusion, which this section aims to avoid.